romykundal/api-fetch-weather-data/README.md

-# Nodejs Appplication RESTfull API
+# Nodejs Appplication RESTfull API with Unit test cases  in weather check app
 Create a simple Node.js application that fetches data from a public API (e.g., OpenWeatherMap) and displays relevant information on a basic web page.
 Use asynchronous programming techniques and ensure the code is well-organized and follows best practices....

 # Project Name